Xay120195/MMA-Web-App/packages/api/README.md

 **1. Install pnpm**

-Go to packages/api - app directory
+Go to packages/api - app directory and execute

     pnpm install

 **2. Run Docker**

+Open docker app.
+Make sure that the docker engine is running, then execute

     docker-compose up